diCenzo-GC/Tn-Core-webserver/README.md

 Transposon-sequencing (TnSeq) and genome-scale constraint-based metabolic modelling are highly complementary experimental and in silico approaches.
 Workflows combining these two approaches have the potential to provide insights not obtainable by either method alone.
 The Tn-Core Toolbox was designed to provide tools for integrating these methods, facilitating the contextualization of TnSeq data and the formation of context-specific core metabolic reconstructions.
 The output models provide a framework to assist in the functional interpretation of TnSeq data and in identifying gaps in the data, in addition to being useful in downstream modelling pipelines.

 The Tn-Core webserver is a web-based implementation of one of the main functionalities of Tn-Core: extraction of a context-specific core metabolic network on the basis of TnSeq data.
 The webserver returns the core metabolic network in two formats: i) as an easy-to-understand Excel file, and ii) as a COBRA-formatted model as a MATLAB file.
 The webserver was developed to (hopefully) be accessible even to those with little to no experience in metabolic modelling.
 Below, you will find a description of the input requirements and the outputs.
-Additionally, this repository contains five files aside from the README file; these files are sample data for use with the Tn-Core webserver.
+Additionally, this repository contains a folder with five files for use as sample data to test the Tn-Core webserver.

 ## Contacts